The Better Option – The Living Trust

 In addition to being very lengthy, probate can be quite costly.
 Probate administration is often estimated to cost between 3% and 10% of the estate’s value.
 By creating a living trust and opting out of the probate system, you can avoid expensive court costs and legal fees.
 Living trusts are easy to set up, maintain, and can be changed or canceled at any time.
 Also, they are more difficult than a will to contest, because it requires such a person to file a civil lawsuit.

 In the case of becoming physically or mentally incapacitated, a living trust prevents court control of your assets.
 In probate, a person must be appointed by the court to oversee your care, keep detailed records and report to the court for approval of all expenses.
-In contrast, if you and your spouse are acting as the trustees of your own living trust and one of you becomes disabled or incompetent, the other trustee can easily replace the disabled settlor as trustee without court-administered guardianship proceedings.
-This can save the family a great deal of money, and reduce the stress and anxiety associated with a conservatorship.
-A child or trusted friend or relative can serve, if you are unmarried or if your spouse cannot serve.
+In contrast, if you and/or your spouse are serving as the trustees of a living trust in your name, and one of you suffers an injury or illness that prevents you from continuing to serve in that role, the other trustee between the two of you can replace the disabled trustee without the need to enter guardianship proceedings adminstered by a court.
+And if you are unmarried or if your spouse cannot serve as a trustee, an adult child or trusted friend can also take on the role.
+By avoiding court, you and your family can save money, time and stress.
 With a living trust, you select a successor trustee to manage your financial affairs according to the instructions that you provide in the trust.

 There are many other benefits of having a living trust over a will.
 Unlike a will, which is a matter of public record, living trusts allow your family to take care of your financial affairs privately.
 This can allow your family to be protected against disgruntled heirs and unscrupulous solicitors.
 Not only does it allow for quicker distribution of your assets to your beneficiaries, but a living trust also prevents the court from controlling assets when minor children inherit and can also prevent unintentional disinheriting.
 If your situation involves business management, a living trust can provide a smooth transition of ownership from you to the successor trustee of your choice.